Feed-O-Meter: Investigating AI-Generated Mentee Personas as Interactive Agents for Scaffolding Design Feedback Practice: User Study

-We also analyzed four sets of survey data.
-Post-session surveys for each feedback session were compared using t-tests to assess differences between the \sysname{} and baseline conditions.
-T-tests were also used to compare pre- and post-surveys, evaluating the impact of \sysname{} on participants' feedback efficacy.
-Bonferroni correction was applied to control for Type I errors.
+We analyzed four sets of survey data.
+First, to compare participants’ feedback experience between the two sessions (\sysname{} and baseline), we conducted paired t-tests on each post-session survey item.
+We also reported effect sizes as Hedges’ g~\cite{hedges1981distribution} to contextualize statistical significance and mitigate concerns that our inferences are driven by sample size alone.
+Because these items were conceptually independent rather than forming a single family, we did not apply a Bonferroni correction.
+Second, to examine changes in feedback efficacy from pre- to post-experiment, we ran paired t-tests on the pre- and post-surveys and likewise reported Hedges’ g.
+In this case, to control for Type I errors across multiple comparisons, we applied a Bonferroni correction.

 Finally, we conducted a thematic analysis~\cite{virginia2006thematic} of interview transcripts to complement the survey and log data findings.
 The first author performed open coding, and the research team identified overarching themes through discussion, adding depth and validity to our qualitative analysis.